 Before dipping the brush into the paint, make sure to stir the paint.
 If all the chalky goodness isn’t mixed together, the paint can be watery and won’t give you a chalky finish with good coverage.
 Treat it like you would any other paint.

 Allow the first coat of paint to dry before applying the next coat.
-This takes at least an hour of not a few.
+This takes at least an hour, if not a few.

-With subsequent coats, wait 24 hours before applying additional coats of paint.
+With each coat of paint, wait 24 hours before applying additional coats of paint.

 As you paint, you’ll want to apply as many coats as needed until you get full coverage on the piece you’ve chosen.
-Because I chose white, it automatically meant I would by applying more than two coats of paint.
-However, many other colors cover better and only need two coats.
+Many colors cover better than white and only need two coats.
 If this is your first piece, I would suggest using a darker color for better coverage.

 What You’ll Need: